apigee/apigee-go-gen/docs/render/mcp.md

 > Use baseline MCP template is provided in the [`examples/templates/mcp/`](https://github.com/apigee/apigee-go-gen/blob/main/examples/templates/mcp/apiproxy.yaml) directory.
 You can use it as-is or customize it to add specific policies or settings to your final API proxy.

 - [x] **Generate the MCP API proxy**
-> Use the `render apiproxy` command to generate a deployable MCP API proxy bundle from your OpenAPI description and the template.
+> Use the `render apiproxy` command to generate a deployable MCP API proxy bundle from your OpenAPI Description and the template.

 - [x] **Deploy the API proxy**
 > Use the [apigeecli](https://github.com/apigee/apigeecli) tool to deploy the generated API proxy bundle to your Apigee runtime environment.

 - [x] **Use the MCP Server**
 > Once deployed, the API proxy acts as an MCP server.
-The operations from your original OpenAPI description are now exposed as MCP tools.
+The operations from your original OpenAPI Description are now exposed as MCP tools.

 ---

 ## Example

-This example demonstrates how to convert the `weather.yaml` OpenAPI description into an Apigee API proxy that serves MCP tools.
+This example demonstrates how to convert the `weather.yaml` OpenAPI Description into an Apigee API proxy that serves MCP tools.

 ### 1. Create the MCP API proxy